-Curriculum and Instruction (M.ed)
+Curriculum and Instruction (M.ed) All Academic Programs

 The Master of Education degree program requires thirty-six (36) semester hours of course work for completion.
 Since each course is designed to build upon previously learned information and skills, courses must be taken sequentially; each course is a prerequisite for the next.
 Students typically take at least two (2) courses per semester.

 The course content in this Master’s program is presented through multi-learning modalities.
 The Master of Education in Curriculum and Instruction is based upon a framework that provides for the professional growth of the teacher practitioner.
 This framework includes a cyclical process of inquiry, reflection, application, evaluation, and additional reflection.
 These five (5) elements are incorporated into the activities and assignments in each course of the program through a combination of collaborative and individual work.